AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/field-prompts.md

 `{{!
 Add sentence that references their industry and role}}`

-Users will need to replace this text with their own personalization before the email can be sent.
+<p>Users will need to replace this text with their own personalization before the email can be sent.

 >[!NOTE]
 >